Rismosch/srt_validator/README.md

 # srt_validator
-small hacky program to validate srt files
+Small quick and dirty program to validate .srt files.
+Prints the parsed file contents.
+Panics if the srt file is formatted incorrectly.